 Illegal Search and Seizure.
 If the police violated the 4th Amendment Rights of the accused, then the judge will suppress the evidence that was illegal taken.
 Ultimately this leads to a dismissal because the prosecutor cannot proceed without evidence.

 Medical Marijuana Compliance.
 The accused had a medical cannabis recommendation for a doctor in California and the accused is growing a reasonable amount of marijuana in light of their medical condition.
 In the alternative if the marijuana is for other people, then the question becomes whether the accused is involved in a valid collective or cooperative.

 False Accusations by Police.
 We have seen this occur in several cases where the home owner is not aware that their property was being used as a marijuana growing grounds.
 This is more common in the rural areas of California where the accused owns several acres if not hundreds of acres of land.
 This could also occur where the person is a guest of someone and is arrested by police because they are at the wrong place at the wrong time.

 Person Use vs. For Sale.
 Where there is no medical marijuana defense or the defense is not very strong, the next question is whether the marijuana was nevertheless for personal use.
 If it was for personal use, sometimes we can negotiate a diversion program under California Penal Code 1000.
 Under those circumstances the accused completes a diversion drug program and the case is dismissed.
 Although for most purposes this plea is not considered a conviction, for immigration, family law, and licensing purposes it would be used against you.

 Hire an aggressive and experienced Modesto and Stockton marijuana cultivation defense attorney.
-The Bogan Law Firm can be reached at 209.565.3425.
+The Bogan Law Firm, A Professional Corporation can be reached at 209.565.3425.